plexis-js/plexis/packages/toLower/README.md

 # `@plexis/toLower`

-Lowercase the first letter of given string.
+Lowercase the first letter of the given string.

 **Installation**
 `npm i @plexis/to-lower`